 Could we be going somewhere else entirely?
 Is it finally time to go across seas?
 Perhaps we will head to China or Russia to see the story from a different perspective.
 Europe will no doubt be a popular location to visit.

-Fallout games have always been focused around single-player gameplay.
+Fallout 76 aside, Fallout games have always been focused around single-player gameplay.
 Todd Howard, series director, has claimed that every game they've created has been designed with a multiplayer mode "just to see what we could do".
 That being said, we would expect Fallout 5 to heavily focus on the single-player story and activities.
 Todd Howard has also assured players that they "want to keep [games] as single player".